israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Generally speaking, a function is a "subprogram" that can be called by code external (or internal in the case of recursion) to the function.
 Like the program itself, a function is composed of a sequence of statements called the function body.
 Values can be passed to a function, and the function will return a value.

 ##### Function arguments
+ The parameters of a function call are the function's arguments.
+Arguments are passed to functions by value.
+If the function changes the value of an argument, this change is not reflected globally or in the calling function.
+However, object references are values, too, and they are special: if the function changes the referred object's properties, that change is visible outside the function

 #### Defining Functions